DramaShare Ministries

 Note that although this drama is written with an ice hockey theme, it could be modified to be any sport such as soccer, football, basketball or virtually any team sport.

-Players “skate” on stage, shouting encouragement to each other, take their seats on the bench, Coach follows, stands behind the players
+[Players “skate” on stage, shouting encouragement to each other.
+They take their seats on the bench.
+Coach follows and stands behind the players.]

 Rookie: Let’s go Sardines!